Baltimore-Sun/college-crime/README.md

 These are the three ways The Sun’s analysis categorized crimes:

-Violent crime: Non-negligent manslaughter, rape, robbery and aggravated assault
+Violent crime: Non-negligent killing, rape, robbery and aggravated assault

 Property crime: Burglary, motor vehicle theft and arson